SahasSuraweera/PizzaMania/README.md

 ## 📜 License

-This project is released **strictly for educational and academic purposes**.
+This project is released for educational and academic purposes.